8 Women

-8 Women (8 Femmes) is a 2002 dark comedy musical film written and directed by François Ozon.
-Based on the 1958 play by Robert Thomas, it features an ensemble cast of high-profile French actresses that includes Catherine Deneuve, Isabelle Huppert, Emmanuelle Béart, Fanny Ardant, Virginie Ledoyen, Danielle Darrieux, Ludivine Sagnier and Firmine Richard.
+8 Women (8 Femmes) is a 2002 French jukebox musical mystery comedy film written and directed by François Ozon.
+Based on the 1958 play by Robert Thomas, it features an ensemble cast of high-profile French actresses: Catherine Deneuve, Isabelle Huppert, Emmanuelle Béart, Fanny Ardant, Virginie Ledoyen, Danielle Darrieux, Ludivine Sagnier and Firmine Richard.
 Revolving around an eccentric family of women and their employees in the 1950s, the film follows eight women as they gather to celebrate Christmas in an isolated, snowbound cottage only to find Marcel, the family patriarch, dead with a knife in his back.
 Trapped in the house, every woman becomes a suspect, each having her own motive and secret.

 Ozon initially envisioned a remake of George Cukor's film The Women (1939), but eventually settled on Thomas's Huit femmes after legal obstacles prevented him from doing so.
-Drawing inspiration from Cukor's screwball comedies of the late 1930s and the 1950s work of directors such as Douglas Sirk, Vincente Minnelli, and Alfred Hitchcock, 8 Women blends farce, melodrama, musical, and murder-mystery film while addressing murder, greed, adultery, and homosexuality.
+Drawing inspiration from Cukor's screwball comedies of the late 1930s and the 1950s work of directors such as Douglas Sirk, Vincente Minnelli, and Alfred Hitchcock, 8 Women blends farce, melodrama, musical, crime, mystery and comedy film genres while addressing murder, greed, adultery, and homosexuality.
 Set primarily in the entry hall of a manor house, the film recreates much of the play's original theatrical feel.
-It also serves as a pastiche of and homage to the history of film and the actresses' filmographies.
+It also serves as a pastiche of and homage to the history of film, Hollywood musicals and the actresses' filmographies.

 The film's premiere was held on 8 January 2002 in Paris, where filming had taken place.
-8 Women competed for the Golden Bear at the 52nd Berlin International Film Festival, where its all-female cast was awarded a Silver Bear for outstanding artistic contribution.
-Released to generally positive reviews, with major praise for the stars, the film was nominated for twelve César Awards, including Best Film.
+8 Women competed for the Golden Bear at the 52nd Berlin International Film Festival, where its all-female cast was awarded a Silver Bear for Outstanding Artistic Contribution.
+Released to largely positive reviews, with major praise for the stars' performance, chemistry and dynamic, its humor and its production values, the film was nominated for twelve César Awards, including Best Film.
 At the 2002 European Film Awards, the film was nominated for six awards, including Best Film and Best Director; it won for Best Actress for the eight principal actresses.
 It was also selected as the French entry for the Best Foreign Language Film category at the 75th Academy Awards, but was not nominated.